 All medical records are treated as confidential information under applicable federal and state laws as well as university policies.
 Students 18 years of age and older need to complete a release of medical records form in order to let SHC staff speak with parents and/or guardians about their medical treatment at the SHC.

-All students enrolled in credit-bearing, degree-seeking courses at American University, regardless of the type of insurance they carry, are eligible for care in the Student Health Center.
-Students who have not registered for the current semester cannot be seen at the Student Health Center.
-Recently graduated students will need to call the health center to schedule an appointment.
-The last day December graduates can access health center services is the last day the university is open before Winter Break.
+All students enrolled in credit-bearing, degree-seeking courses at American University, regardless of the type of insurance they carry, are eligible for care in the Student Health Center (SHC).
+Students who have not registered for the current semester cannot be seen at the SHC.
+Recently graduated students will need to call the SHC to schedule an appointment.
+The last day December graduates can access SHC services is the last day the university is open before Winter Break.
 May graduates can access health center services until July 31.

 The Student Health Center's fee schedule is designed to keep your costs as low as possible.
 You pay a visit fee each time you access care, and there are charges for on-site medical tests and ancillary services.
-The Student Health Center does not bill insurances, however, if you are seeking reimbursement for services rendered at the health center, you may request a receipt at check-out or print a receipt from the student health portal, see instructions below.
+The SHC does not bill insurance; however, if you are seeking reimbursement for services rendered at the SHC, you may request a receipt at check-out or print a receipt from the Student Health Portal, see instructions below.

-The Student Health Center utilizes an outside laboratory LabCorp.
+The Student Health Center utilizes an outside laboratory, LabCorp.
 LabCorp will bill your insurance company and send you a bill for any charges that are not covered by your insurance company.
-If LabCorp is not your insurance company's preferred laboratory, the Student Health Center can provide you with written orders to take to an in-network Laboratory.
+If LabCorp is not your insurance company's preferred laboratory, the SHC can provide you with written orders to take to an in-network Laboratory.